kkinch/dummy-docs/docs/index.rst

 Welcome to F5's test documentation!
 ===================================

 Oh.
 You need a little dummy text for your mockup?
-How quaint.

 Contents
 --------